Mamena2020/zomie-app/README.md

      - All Platform
   - STUNT/TURN server
      - STUNT:  "urls": "stun:stun.stunprotocol.org"
+        - Stunt will not working if client is under symmetric NAT.
-     - TURN: <a href="https://github.com/Mamena2020/zomie-turn-server">Zomie TURN Server </a>
+     - TURN: by default TURN server using from <a href="https://www.metered.ca/tools/openrelay">Open Relay</a>, or you can add more using <a href="https://github.com/Mamena2020/zomie-turn-server">Zomie TURN Server </a>

 - Socket io